Recessed lighting safety tips

 Frequently Asked Questions

-How often should I inspect my recessed lights?
+How often should I inspect my recessed lighting?

-It's recommended to inspect your recessed lights at least once a year to check for any issues or damage.
+It's recommended to visually inspect your recessed lights every 6-12 months for any signs of damage or potential issues.

 Connect with certified professionals in your area